ermongroup/cs228-notes/inference/jt/index.md

 Why does this method work?
 First, let us convince ourselves that running variable elimination with a certain ordering is equivalent to performing message passing on the junction tree; then, we will see that the junction tree algorithm is just a way of precomputing these messages and using them to answer queries.

 Suppose we are performing variable elimination to compute $$\tp(x')$$ for some variable $$x'$$, where $$\tp = \prod_{c \in C} \psi_c$$.
 Let $$c^{(i)}$$ be a cluster containing $$x'$$; we will perform VE with the ordering given by the structure of the tree rooted at $$c^{(i)}$$.
 In the example below, say that we choose to eliminate the $$b$$ variable, and we set $$(a,b,c)$$ as the root cluster.
-{% maincolumn 'assets/img/junctiontree.png' 'An MRF with graph G and its junction tree T.'%}
+{% include maincolumn_img.html url='assets/img/junctiontree.png' description='An MRF with graph G and its junction tree T.' %}

 First, we pick a set of variables $$x_{-k}$$ in a leaf $$c^{(j)}$$ of $$T$$ that does not appear in the sepset $$S_{kj}$$ between $$c^{(j)}$$ and its parent $$c^{(k)}$$ (if there is no such variable, we may multiply $$\psi(x_c^{(j)})$$ and $$\psi(x_c^{(k)})$$ into a new factor with a scope not larger than that of the initial factors).
 In our example, we may pick the variable $$f$$ in the factor $$(b,e,f)$$.